When considering a restaurant start-up, there are lots of things to think about. We have lots of ideas and information on this page.

 There is science when it comes to creating your restaurant menu.

-When creating your menu list in order from top to bottom left to right.
-For example an all day and night restaurants:
+In short, when creating your menu list in order from top to bottom left to right.
+For example, an all day and night restaurants:

 - Soup Salad

 If you sell alcohol, use a separate menu or insert that will fit into your menu.

 - Break up your food categories by listing them separately and by using large readable letters.